MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Auditing in multiple segments is very slightly more effective than auditing the entire collection as one segment; e.g., auditing a quarter of the collection each quarter is slightly more effective than a single annual audit of the whole collection.

     We note also that auditing in a number of segments has two additional advantages:
     1. It spreads the bandwidth requirements for auditing throughout the audit cycle.
-This can reduce egress charges for large audits.
+This can reduce recurring (monthly, quarterly) egress charges for large audits.
     1. It can find a dead server more quickly.
 A dead server can be detected only during auditing when a document repair fails.
 Since all servers are examined quarterly, for instance, rather than annually, documents are exposed less to permanent loss.

 - Random auditing, where segment contents are selected with replacement, is less effective than total auditing or, equivalently, segmented auditing without replacement.